Data Risk Management: Framework, Assessment & Strategies

 Step 6: Measure and refine

 Phishing remains one of the most effective attack techniques because it exploits human trust rather than technical vulnerabilities.
-Domain-level phishing protection software shifts the advantage back to defenders by identifying attack infrastructure before it reaches users.
+Domain-level phishing protection shifts the advantage back to defenders by identifying attack infrastructure before it reaches users.

 Risk Management Data Security Best Practices